- January 2022: Gov. Kathy Hochul directs the MTA to begin the environmental review process for the project.

 Using the existing rail infrastructure means the Interborough Express could be built more quickly and efficiently.
 It would also preserve the Bay Ridge Branch’s use as a freight line, providing an opportunity to connect to the Port Authority’s Cross-Harbor Freight Project.

-- A direct public transit option between Brooklyn and Queen
+- A direct public transit option between Brooklyn and Queens

 - Connections with up to 17 subway lines and Long Island Rail Road